gazaskygeeks/Coding-Foundations-course/coursebook/Week 02/README.md

 - Understand what the purpose of using comments in CSS.
 - Understand what specificity is.
 - Understand how to represent colors and fonts in CSS.
+- introduction  a modern topic in CSS which is CSS Animations
 ______________________________________________________________________________________

 - Day 01 : Session 03 | Sematic HTML